helmaliasf/data-analysis-sql-projects/TABLEAU/README.md

 Sales

-Useful for drilling down into the granular performance of each region.
+City-level breakdown for each state

 6. Interactive Filters

+Users can refine the dashboard view using:

-Ship Mode
+Ship Mode Filter

-Category
+Category Filter

-These allow users to dynamically explore different business scenarios.

-🧠 Key Insights
+🧠 Key Insights (from the dashboard)

-(You may keep these or customize them.)
+(You may edit these as needed.)

-Technology generates the highest sales among all product categories.
+Technology consistently contributes the highest sales.

-Sales show strong upward growth toward 2017–2018.
+Sales show a strong upward trend approaching 2018.

-Some states (e.g., Washington, California, New York) dominate total revenue.
+Western and Eastern coastal states generate the highest revenue.

-Office Supplies contributes the highest quantity sold, despite not being the top in sales.
+Office Supplies sells the highest quantity but not the highest sales.

-Certain states with lower sales still show moderate profit, indicating potential opportunities.
+Several states show low revenue but positive profit, indicating growth opportunities.

-🛠 Tools Used
+🛠 Tools & Technologies

+Tableau Public

-Tableau Public / Tableau Desktop
+Tableau Desktop

 Microsoft Excel

-Superstore Sample Dataset

-📎 How to Use

-Download the .twbx file from this repository.

-Open using Tableau Desktop or Tableau Public Desktop.

-Use filters to explore insights by category, region, and shipment mode.
+📎 Repo Contents

+Belajar Tableau.twbx — packaged Tableau workbook

+sample_-_superstore.xls — dataset used in the dashboard

+README.md — project documentation

 👤 Author

 Helmalia Saiyidatul Fanesa
+Data Analyst Enthusiast